 I think ABC did an excellent job of it.
 Sure, Trump liked to think that it was “3 on 1”, but if he didn’t lie almost constantly, the moderators wouldn’t have had to say anything.
 That’s just sour grapes on their part.

-Even more important are lies like Democrats permit abortions even after the baby is successfully delivered and The Big Lie of J6 that the elections was stolen and democracy subverted.
+Even more important are lies like Democrats permit abortions even after the baby is successfully delivered and The Big Lie of J6 that the election was stolen and democracy subverted.
 These lies--and others of this magnitude--are especially dangerous because they fully justify violence by those who believe the lies.

 If I had convincing evidence that a presidential candidate had been deprived of his rightful victory by some sort of conspiracy operation and I didn't take up arms to defend democracy, then I'm either a very strong pacifist or a coward.
 If my local hospital is intentionally killing successfully birthed, living children, then all kinds of mayhem can be justified in response, both legally and morally.